AndrewMichael2020/health-huddle/README.md

 Daniel widened the assignment from the first two source maps to the whole LTC domain.
 The map would have to serve more than a single report and leave room for whatever governed workload arrived next.

 ***

-At nine-oh-five, Maya thanked the team and wished everyone a happy Monday.
-Five agent voices returned the wish at once, slightly out of order, cheerful enough to make the audio meter bloom.

-The huddle window emptied.
-Soon the human analysts returned and settled at their desks.
-Within minutes, they had validated the agents’ work and pushed the work forward.

 It was a productive morning.